JackieSteffan/Hockey/hockey.md

     ## #   rookieWins <int>, seasons <int>, shutouts.y <int>, ties.y <int>,
     ## #   wins.y <int>

+## New Variables

+I created new variables to look at the average number of games played in a season for goalies and skaters as well as the average goals per season for skaters.

 ``` r
 #2 new vars
 goalie_record_newVar <- goalie_record(24) %>% mutate(avg_games= gamesPlayed/seasons)